web3privacy/grants/README.md

 - Final Version on 10 Jan

 # ✵ Privacy Beat
-### Ranking system of all privacy-related projects in the Web3

 ### Project Overview
 In the digital age, privacy is not just a priority but a fundamental human right.
 Motivated by this belief, we are pioneering a platform that empowers the general public to discern the privacy levels of various Web3 services.
 Our approach includes the development of an innovative scoring system, incorporating both expert analysis and community input, to offer impartial resources for evaluating projects.
 This initiative is designed to assist users in making informed decisions about the services they choose to trust.